kursatarslan/Mqtt.Broker/ReadMe.md

 }
 ]

-Now lead vehicle can wait for new following vehicles for joining the platoon.
+Now lead vehicle can wait for new following vehicles to join the platoon.

-At following vehicle has to join its topic for getting direct messages that come to it At terminal 3, press "S" keyboard to subscribe @$"platooning/{followingvehicle}/#" Mqtt.FollowerClient git:(master) Client SubscribeAsync as platooning/followingVehicle1/#
+The following vehicles have to join their topics for receive direct messages

+At terminal 3, press "S" key to subscribe @$"platooning/{followingvehicleId}/#"

+### You will see an ouput like this:
+Mqtt.FollowerClient git:(master) Client SubscribeAsync as platooning/followingVehicle1/#

+To see the subscribers list:
 https://mqtt-broker.azurewebsites.net/Service/GetSubscribe

 [
 {